Lucie Blackburn: Toronto

-Later Life
+Later life

 Lucie retired once the civil war had ended and used interest earned from various investments to supplement income.
 In 1887 the Sackville Street School was built by the Toronto school board on land taken from the edge of the Blackburn property.
 That school is now known as Inglenook Community School.

 Legacy

 In 1985, Karolyn Smardz Frost conducted a site survey for the Archeological Resource Centre of Toronto.
-It established the Blackburn house as the only fugitive slave residence in the province that was excavated.
-There were very few written records of Lucie and Thornton Blackburn’s firsthand accounts.
+It established the Blackburn house as the only fugitive slave residence in the excavated province.
+There were very few written records of Lucie and Thornton Blackburn's firsthand accounts.
 However, a team of archeologists in Toronto, Canada found the remnants of a house, barn, and cellar that they learned belonged to the Blackburns unearthed in a schoolyard in 1985.
 In 1999, the Government of Canada named Lucie and Thornton Persons of National Historic Significance.

 George Brown College opened a student residence in 2016 and named its conference centre "The Lucie and Thornton Blackburn Conference Centre" in commemoration.